bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/create-react-app-master/docusaurus/docs/developing-components-in-isolation.md

 Storybook is a development environment for React UI components.
 It allows you to browse a component library, view the different states of each component, and interactively develop and test components.

-Run the following command inside your app’s directory:
+Run the following command inside your app's directory:

 ```sh
 npx -p @storybook/cli sb init